ThoberDetofeno/Technical-Debt-Management-Process/README.md

 8. Attention to the dynamics: the Technical Debt can appear or disappear as the source code or context changes.
 Technical Debt Management should be aware to detect, recognize, and answer to these changes accordingly;
 9. Change of culture: Technical Debt Management can cause changes in how software is developed.
 These changes can cause initial discomfort in the development team and need support from stakeholders;
 10. Continuous improvement: the behavior and culture of developers significantly influence continuous improvement through learning and experiences acquired in the Technical Debt Management process.
 Technical Debt Management is a lifelong commitment.

+### References
+[1] 	Y. Guo and C. Seaman, “A Portfolio Approach to Technical Debt Management”,  MTD '11: Proceedings of the 2nd Workshop on Managing Technical Debt, 2011.
+[2] 	H. Ghanbari, T. Besker, A. Martini and J. Bosch, “Looking for Peace of Mind?
+Manage your (Technical) Debt.
+An Exploratory Field Study”, 2017 ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM), 2017.
+[3] 	J. Yli-Huumo, A. Maglyas and K. Smolander, “How do software development teams manage technical debt? - An empirical study”, Journal of Systems and Software, 2016.
+[4] 	Z. Li, P. Avgeriou and P. Liang, “A systematic mapping study on technical debt and its management”, Journal of Systems and Software, 2015.